Kale in Containers

 How to Design with Kale

 Flowering kale, which has brightly colored foliage, is the most decorative, though some varieties of edible kale are attractive as well.
 Here are our favorite varieties of each type.

 For instant effect, buy the largest ornamental kale plants your nursery sells―typically in 4-inch or gallon-size pots.
 Edible kales are generally sold in smaller containers or as seed.

 Also known as ‘Lacinato’ or ‘Lacinatao Blue’, this kale has gently arching leaves that can reach 2 to 3 feet.
 Try growing this blue-green heirloom edible with curly parsley planted at the base.
 Or combine it with other beautiful cool-season greens, such as Swiss chard or red mustard.

 Red flowering kale

-This blackish burgundy edible kale is striking against nearly any color but especially when paired with other kales in shades of hot pink and white, as shown above, or with pink or lavender pansies and stock.
+This blackish burgundy edible kale is striking against nearly any color but especially when paired with other kales in shades of hot pink and white, or with pink or lavender pansies and stock.

 White flowering kale

 Creative Commons photo by garlandcannon is licensed under CC BY 2.0